wp-plugins/anti-spam/readme.txt

 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_allow_trackbacks" and make it "true".
 You may read more about the [difference between trackbacks and pingbacks](http://web-profile.com.ua/web/trackback-vs-pingback/).

+= Unobtrusive JavaScript =

+Anti-spam plugin works with disabled JavaScript.
+JavaScript is disabled on less than 1% of devices.
+Users with disabled JavaScript should manually fill catcha-like input before submitting the comment.

 = And one more extra note... =

-If site has caching plugin enabled and cache is not cleared or if theme does not use 'comment_form' action - Anti-spam plugin does not worked.
+If site has caching plugin enabled and cache is not cleared or if theme does not use 'comment_form' action and there is no plugin inputs in comments form - plugin tries to add hidden fields automatically using JavaScript.
-So in new version of the plugin now whole input added via javascript if it does not exist in html of the comments form.

 = Not enough information about the plugin? =

 You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php).
 The plugin is pretty small and easy to read.
-I was trying my best to make plugin's code clean.
-Plugin is lightweight but it makes all the dirty work against spam pretty good.
-You may give it a try.

-= How to reduce the amount of spam? =

-Do not order spam-newsletters because people hate spam and people will not like products received from spam.
-Do not order products from spam.
-If spam will be less effective than spammers will stop sending it.

 == Changelog ==
+= 3.3 - 2014-12-15 =
+* refactor code structure
+* added blocked spam counter in the comments section
+* clean up the docs

 = 3.2 - 2014-12-05 =
 * added ANTISPAM_VERSION constant (thanks to jumbo)
 * removed 'spam points' algorithm because it is not needed